 Water service that has been terminated for any reason set forth in Section 9.1 or at the request of the Customer, may be restored upon the payment of the appropriate fee as set forth in Article X. This policy also applies to seasonal Customers.

 In accord With Section 5-1.31 of the N.Y.
 State Sanitary code, the Customer is required to protect the Authority’s system by containing potential contamination within the Customer’s premises in the following manner:

-a) By providing an acceptable air gap, reduced pressure zone device, double check valve assembly or equivalent protective device acceptable to the Authority and the State Health Dept. consistent with the degree of hazard posed by any service connection;
+a) By providing an acceptable air gap, reduced pressure zone device, double check valve assembly or equivalent protective device acceptable to the Authority and the State Health Department consistent with the degree of hazard posed by any service connection;

-b) By submitting plans for the installation of protective devices to the Authority and the State Health Dept. for approval; and
+b) By submitting plans for the installation of protective devices to the Authority and the State Health Department for approval; and

 c) By assuring that all protective devices be tested at least annually by a State certified backflow prevention device tester.
 Records of such tests shall be made available to and maintained by the Authority.